gptscript-ai/gptscript/docs/docs/101-cookbook/vision.md

 #### Tools

 The `tools` directive was used here to reference the `vision` and the `sys.write` tools.
-GPTScript will know the tools availble to it and will use them when it sees fit in the script.
+GPTScript will know the tools available to it and will use them when it sees fit in the script.

 #### Args